 Recognizing that CMF – representing Michigan’s united, diverse philanthropic community, and an original member of the Michigan Spark Grants advisory group – has the structure and network in place through its members to engage and support the opportunity communities, the DNR forged a groundbreaking partnership with CMF to align $27.5 million in Michigan Spark Grant funds (the balance of the program’s original $65 million allocation) through CMF member foundations to support communities in developing and implementing their local public recreation projects.

-Through CMF member community foundations, CMF will invite opportunity communities to participate in an intent-to-apply process in the summer of 2023.
+Through CMF member community foundations, CMF has invited opportunity communities to participate in an intent-to-apply process during the summer of 2023.

 Questions?
 Please contact Regina Bell, Chief Policy Officer at CMF.

 “Through this innovative partnership with the DNR, Michigan philanthropy will help to ensure community voice is centered in this work to advance equitable and transformative change for opportunity communities across the state.
 We look forward to supporting our foundation members as we collectively work to expand access to recreation spaces and programs for communities that have been historically under-represented and under-resourced.”